isomerpages/nyp-wpl/index.md

 ---
 layout: homepage
-title: Workplace Learning at SG
+title: Your journey towards implementing Workplace Learning at your company
 permalink: /
 ---